John Stonehouse: Arrest and aftermath

+Despite this remarkable claim to be of unsound mind, the Speaker, Selwyn Lloyd, failed to invoke Section 137 of the Mental Health Act 1959.

-Although unhappy with the situation, the Labour Party did not expel Stonehouse as their parliamentary majority was very narrow.
+Although unhappy with the situation, the Labour Party did not expel Stonehouse; ostensibly as their parliamentary majority was very narrow.
 On 4 April 1976 Stonehouse attended a St George's Day festival hosted by the English National Party; he later confirmed he had joined the party, making Labour a minority government.

 Stonehouse conducted his own defence on twenty-one charges of fraud, theft, forgery, conspiracy to defraud, causing a false police investigation and wasting police time.
 His trial lasted 68 days.
 On 6 August 1976, Stonehouse was convicted and sentenced to seven years in prison for fraud, and received a criminal bankruptcy order.
 He agreed to resign as a Privy Counsellor on 17 August 1976, becoming one of only three people to resign from the Privy Council in the 20th century.
 Stonehouse tendered his resignation via the Chiltern Hundreds route from the House of Commons on 27 August 1976.
 The subsequent by-election was won by Robin Hodgson, a Conservative.
 In October 1976, Stonehouse was declared bankrupt.

 Stonehouse was imprisoned in HM Prison Wormwood Scrubs.
 On 30 June 1977, the House of Lords refused his appeal against five of the charges of which he was convicted.
 While he was in prison, Stonehouse complained that the prison workshop where he worked played a pop music radio station.
 He made acquaintance with Moors murderer Ian Brady, and the pair played chess together until Brady was transferred elsewhere.
 When his health deteriorated, Stonehouse was moved to HM Prison Blundeston in Suffolk.